mackatozis/work-system-config/README.md

 * **[Kubectx](https://github.com/ahmetb/kubectx)** - Switch faster between clusters and namespaces in kubectl
 * **Slack**
 * **[Brave Browser](https://brave.com/)**
-  - Some useful bookmarks will automatically be imported

 Also, there are some custom modifications for Gnome, which can be found at